-Peanut seed have always been expensive as compared to most row crops.
+Peanut seed have always been expensive and continue to be one of the higher cost factors in production.
 Before TSWV became a problem, as few as 3 seeds/row ft. were planted with little difference in yield.
 After TSWV became a problem, it was found that seeding rates needed to be higher (5-6 seeds/row ft.) to keep disease levels lower.
 This meant going from 85-100 lb/A seed to 100-140 lb/A depending on seed size and variety.
-Current recommendations suggest 6 seeds per ft. of row in single rows and 3 seeds per ft. of row in twin rows to reduce TSWV levels.
-Where there are skips in the row, adjacent plants tend to be more susceptible to TSWV.
+Current recommendations suggest 5-6 seeds per ft. of row in single rows and 3 seeds per ft. of row in twin rows to reduce TSWV levels.
+Where there are skips in the row, adjacent plants tend to be more susceptible to TSWV infection.